 This is Michele doing sky-ground measuraments with a 2.4GHz antenna on polar mount kindly provided by Dario, IW2FZR, who also provided lot of advice for the space probe project (see later):

-The ham radio goals for the next future are:
+The ham radio goals for the rest of my life are:

 1. Activate the mountain of Curnasel here in Poschiavo